-Although sometimes daunting to write, a statement of intent gives you the space to tell your specific audience why you should be admitted.
-It also gives you the chance to stand out from the rest of the applicants.
+Although sometimes daunting to write, a personal statement (aka statement of intent or letter of intent) gives you the space to tell your specific audience why you should be admitted.
 You get to tell what talent, skills, and perspective you bring to the incoming class in an interesting and engaging way.
 Sometime you’ll receive a bit of a prompt, other programs will just ask you to write a “Personal Statement” or “Statement of Intent” or “Letter of Intent.”

 Conventions of the Genre